WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/assets/backgroundImage/README.md

 ```
 frontend/
 ├── src/        # Includes the entire app set-up and UI design, and handles any user interactions
-│   ├── assets       # Holds all images for the app
+│   ├── assets/       # Holds all images for the app
-│   │   ├── backgroundImage    # Different background images for the app
+│   │   ├── backgroundImage/    # Different background images for the app
 │   │   │   ├── cloudy.jpg
 │   │   │   ├── Rainy.jpg
 │   │   │   ├── README.md